-Last month, Mum has informed me that she and my Dad could not manage to attend my brother’s graduation day in Yogyakarta because they cannot leave my grandma who need to taking care of, then she asks me to go.
+Last month, Mum has informed me that she and my Dad could not manage to attend my brother’s graduation day in Yogyakarta because they cannot leave my grandma who needs to be taken care of, then she asks me to go.
 I agreed.
-It has been a long time since the last time I visited Yogyakarta, it was in 2009.
+It has been a long time since the last time I visited Yogyakarta in 2009.
 The graduation day carried out on 25th August 2016.
 I have bought the train ticket two weeks earlier before departure, because the price is cheaper than we buy it on the spot.
-Unfortunately the economy class were sold out, so I bought Taksaka Malam for IDR 290k, an executive class.
-Purchasing ticket way too simple recently.
+Unfortunately the economy class were sold out, so I bought Taksaka Malam for IDR 290k for executive class.
+Purchasing ticket way too simple nowadays.
 When you need a ticket to go somewhere, you can order it online or contacting the travel agent by the phone.
 I made a call to PT KAI (Kereta Api Indonesia) to order one way ticket.
 To order ticket, the customer service need our personal identity as the requirement to process the ticket.
 After that, they will give you the booking code and limited time to pay.
-Just simple as it is.
+Just as simple as it is.

-I’d prefer to use train than plane because simply I hate flying.
+I’d prefer to use train rather than plane because simply I hate flying.
 Hahaha..

 By the time I arrived early in the morning–it was around 4.20 am, my brother picked me up at Tugu station.
 I did not take some pictures of it because we were in a hurry and he needed to get ready and preparing stuff before the graduation ceremony begun.
 He dropped me off at my friend’s home, Kiki.
 Kiki is one of my best friend since we were in high school.
 She is married to a Javanese guy and has a three weeks old son names Russel.
 She named his son as it based on a little lad names Russel in UP the movie.
 She wish that her son will be like Russel in the future.
 A strong and healthy little guy.